 The Company has one employee stock option plan under which options or stock awards may be granted, the 2017 Stock Option and Restricted Stock Plan (the "2017 Plan").
 The Board of Directors may grant options to acquire shares of common stock to employees and non-employee directors of the Company at the fair market value of the common stock on the date of grant.
 The maximum aggregate number of shares of Common Stock subject to options or awards to non-employee directors is 133,000 and the maximum aggregate number of shares of Common Stock subject to options or awards granted to non-employee directors during any single fiscal year is the lesser of 13,300 and 33 1/3% of the total number of shares subject to options or awards granted in such fiscal year.
 The maximum number of shares subject to options or awards granted to any individual employee may not exceed 15,000 in a fiscal year.
 Generally, options granted have a two-year vesting period based on two years of continuous service and have a ten-year contractual life.
 Option grants provide for accelerated vesting if there is a change in control.
 Shares issued upon the exercise of options are from those held in Treasury.
 Options covering 400,000 shares are authorized for issuance under the 2017 Plan.
-As of December 31, 2022 March 31, 2023, options covering 379,104 381,104 shares have been granted, of which 250,173 245,381 are outstanding, and options covering 128,931 135,723 shares have been cancelled.
-As of December 31, 2022 March 31, 2023, options covering 149,827 154,619 shares remain available for grant, after factoring in the cancelled options which are eligible to be re-granted.
-While no further grants of options may be made under the Company's 2007 Stock Option and Restricted Stock Plan, as of December 31, 2022 March 31, 2023, 50,750 options were outstanding under such plan of which all are vested and exercisable.
+The plan allows for options which are issued, which become subsequently cancelled, to be re-granted at a later date.
+As of March 31, 2023 September 30, 2023, options covering 381,104 320,231 shares have been granted, of which 245,381 are outstanding and options covering 135,723 shares have been cancelled. under the 2017 Plan.
+As of March 31, 2023 September 30, 2023, options covering 154,619 75,769 shares remain available for grant after factoring in the exercised options and the cancelled options, which are eligible to be re-granted.
+While no further grants of options may be made under the Company's 2007 Stock Option and Restricted Stock Plan, as of March 31, 2023 September 30, 2023, 50,750 35,100 options were outstanding under such plan of which all are vested and exercisable.